Most of us believe we are

 3. A chance to feel trusted by their leader

-4. A chance to see clearly how they contribute to the success of the organization
+4. A chance to see clearly how they contribute to the success

 5. An increased sense of self-worth due to greater responsibility